microsoft/Accera/docs/Case Studies/CONTRIBUTING.md

 Once you are ready to publish your case study:
 1. Make your case study GitHub repository public (if you haven't done so already).

 2. Edit [Case Studies/README.md](https://github.com/microsoft/Accera/blob/main/docs/Case%20Studies/README.md) to add your case study to the Table of Contents.
-The link should point to the git hash for your latest commit.
-For example, https://github.com/*USER*/*REPO*/blob/*GIT_SHA*/README.md
+The link should point to the git SHA for your latest commit.
+The format to use is: https://github.com/*USER*/*REPO*/blob/*GIT_SHA*/*PATH_TO_CASE_STUDY*/README.md.

 3. Create a [Pull Request](https://github.com/microsoft/Accera/compare) to submit your edits to [Case Studies/README.md](https://github.com/microsoft/Accera/blob/main/docs/Case%20Studies/README.md).

-You can refer to the example Case Studies in the [Table of Contents](README.md).
+You can refer to the example case studies in the [Table of Contents](README.md).